 Serrato pleaded guilty to operating without a consumer credit licence and two counts of illegal money laundering at Leeds Crown Court.
-Serrato's husband Nestor, 42, also pleaded guilty to money laundering.
+Serrato's husband Nestor, 42, also pleaded guilty to money laundering, allowing use of his bank accounts.
 He was given a ten-month sentence, suspended for two years, and ordered to do 200 hours unpaid work.